nationalarchives/tna-frontend-docs/docs/using/index.md

-# Get started with TNA Frontend
+# Using TNA Frontend

-1. [Prototype](./get-started/prototype.md) - Create prototypes using TNA Frontend
-1. [Install](./get-started/install.md) - Install TNA Frontend in your service
+1. [Components](./components.md) - Use the TNA Frontend components
-1. [Setup](./get-started/setup.md) - Use TNA Frontend in your service
+1. [Analytics](./analytics.md) - Use TNA Frontend to track users
-1. [Configure](./get-started/configure.md) - Configure TNA Frontend to your needs
+1. [Cookies](./cookies.md) - Working with the TNA Frontend Cookies library

 ---